isaacgr/jaysonic/README.md

 `method`: The method to make the request with.
 Default is `POST`.
 `path`: The path to send the request to.
 Default is `/`.
 `encoding`: How to encode the HTTP request.
-Will facto into content-length calculation.
+Will factor into content-length calculation.
 Default is `utf-8`.
 `headers`: Headers to include in the request.
 Defaults provided by the spec are:

 - `"Content-Length"`